dlu-ch/dlb/doc/ex_context.rst

       :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).

+   .. attribute:: binary_search_paths

+      A duplicate-free tuple of absolute directory paths where this process should look for binaries according to the operating system.

+      It is compiled from :func:`python:os.get_exec_path() when the root context is entered.

+      Same on class and instance.

+      :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).

    .. attribute:: working_tree_time_ns

       The current :term:`working tree time` in nanoseconds as an integer.